lucee/lucee-docs/docs/03.reference/01.functions/hash/function.md

 categories:
 - crypto
-description: 'Returns the one-way hash of a variable-length input string based on the algorithm, producing a fixed-length string. '
+description: 'Returns the one-way hash of a variable-length input string based on the algorithm, producing a fixed-length string.'
 ---

 Returns the one-way hash of a variable-length input string based on the algorithm, producing a fixed-length string.